Guidance on tips, gratuities, service charges and troncs

 Payments of tips do not attract National Insurance contributions if the:

-• troncmaster is allocating money that originally was not paid to the employer and the employer does not pay the money directly or indirectly to their employees
+- troncmaster is allocating money that originally was not paid to the employer and the employer does not pay the money directly or indirectly to their employees

-• employer does not determine, directly or indirectly, the allocation of those tips
+- employer does not determine, directly or indirectly, the allocation of those tips

 By allocation we mean deciding who should receive what amount by way of tips.

-Example 9: payment in respect of tips
+Example 9 — payment in respect of tips

-Ms O, the proprietor of a restaurant, includes in the chef’s terms of employment that he will get £200 wages and £400 from tips each week.
+Ms O, the proprietor of a restaurant, includes in the chef’s terms of employment that they will get £200 wages and £400 from tips each week.
 At the end of each week Ms O deducts £400 from tips to pay the chef.
 Ms O passes the balance of tips to Mr A, the troncmaster.
 Mr A decides entirely independently of Ms O which employees will get payments from the tronc and the amounts each will receive.

-The £400 per week from tips paid by Ms O to the chef, are payments in respect of tips.
+The £400 per week from tips paid by Ms O to the chef, are payments ‘in respect of’ tips.
 National Insurance contributions are due on the wages and the tips paid by Ms O because:

-• she pays that amount direct to the chef
+- they pay that amount direct to the chef

-• the amount paid to employees is from money paid by customers to Ms O
+- the amount paid to employees is from money paid by customers to Ms O

-• Ms O allocates that amount to the chef
+- Ms O allocates that amount to the chef

-Example 10: staff committee decide allocation of tips
+Example 10 — staff committee decide allocation of tips

-Even though Mr Z has appointed Ms P as troncmaster he has played no part, directly or indirectly, in the allocation of the tips because he is not involved in determining who should receive tips and how much each employee should receive.
-In these circumstances, no National Insurance contributions will be due on the tips received by the tronc members.
+Even though Mr Z has appointed Ms P as troncmaster, Mr Z has played no part, directly or indirectly, in the allocation of the tips because they are not involved in determining:

-Example 11: points system
+Example 11 — points system

 Mr C is indirectly allocating the tips because Ms G is effectively carrying out Mr C’s wishes as regards allocation of the tips.
 All tips paid out from the tronc will be liable for National Insurance contributions.
 Mr C will be liable for operating National Insurance contributions on the payments.